skylerxx/academicpages/_pages/cv.md

 # Talks and Presentations

-* **Beyond the Apex: Momentum, Paradox and Ripples of Stars in Competitive Organisations** WBS Behavioural Science Group *Jun 2023*

 * **Beyond the Apex: Momentum, Paradox and Ripples of Stars in Competitive Organisations**
 WBS Behavioural Science Group *Jun 2023*